How is childhood leukemia diagnosed?

 Most of the signs and symptoms of childhood leukemia are more likely to have other causes, such as infections.
 Still, it’s important to let your child’s doctor know about such symptoms right away so that the cause can be found and treated, if needed.

 Exams and tests will be done to determine the cause of the symptoms.
-If leukemia is found, further tests will be needed to help tell what type it is and how it should be treated.
+If leukemia is found, further tests will be needed to find out what type it is and decide how it should be treated.